RainbowMiner/RainbowMiner/README.md

 - **API_ID** = your MiningPoolHub USER ID (found at MPH on page "Edit account")
 - **API_Key** = your MiningPoolHub API KEY (found at MPH on page "Edit account")
 - **UIstyle** = set to "full" for complete listing, set to "lite" for reduced listing [default=full]
+- **EnableAutoUpdate** = set to 1 if you want RainbowMiner to be updated automatically

 #### Select devices ####